intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 * Business arrangements.
 Many designs -- for instance those related to quality-of-service -- involve an expectation of paying for a service.
-This is possible and has been successful within domains, e.g., users can pay for higher data rates or data caps in their ISP networks.
-However, it is a business-wise much harder proposition for end-to-end connections across multiple administrative domains
+This is possible and has been successful within individual domains, e.g., users can pay for higher data rates or data caps in their ISP networks.
+However, it is a business-wise much harder proposition for end-to-end connections across multiple administrative domains {{Claffy2015}}
-  {{Claffy2015}} {{I-D.irtf-panrg-what-not-to-do}}.
+  {{I-D.irtf-panrg-what-not-to-do}}.

 * Secure communications with path elements.
 This has been a difficult topic, both from the mechanics and scalability point view, but also because there is no easy way to find out which parties to trust or what trust roots would be appropriate.
-As a result, most application-network element interaction in a modern
+Some application-network element interaction designs have focused on information (such as ECN bits) that is distributed openly within a path, but there are limited examples of designs with secure information exchange with specific nodes.

 * The use of path signals for reducing the effects of denial-of-service attacks, e.g., in the form of modern "source quench" designs.

 * Ways of protecting information when held by network elements or servers, beyond communications security.
+For instance, host applications commonly share sensitive information about the user's actions with other nodes, starting from basic data such as domain names learned by DNS infrastructure or source and destination addresses and protocol header information learned by all routers on the path, to detailed end user identity and other information learned by the servers.

 * Sharing information from networks to applications.